 Quality Education for Each Age

-Community Action Marin offers quality education programs for each age group.
+Community Action Marin offers high-quality education programs for each age group.
 These programs are designed to provide children with the skills they need to support at every stage in their development.
-Our programs support families so that parents can work and know their children are being taken care of and learning.
+Our free and affordable Head Start and early education programs support families so that parents can work and know their children are being taken care of and learning.
 Our educational programs help families thrive.

 All of our programs for younger children are designed for each age groups developmental goals.
 The programs are full day, full year and include comprehensive health, nutrition, education, social services, and family development.

 Early Head Start